 Though Google has officially announced that Facebook and Twitter are not part of their ranking algorithm, we strongly believe that social signals do improve your traffic and keyword positions.
 A number of case studies have proved that social media shares on your regular content has shown significant results when compared to websites which get absolutely zero shares.
 Check out this article by Eric Enge on Do Social Signals Drive SEO?

 Few marketers use Social media as their PR channel, while others use it for SEO to drive traffic.
-To design a social media strategy, we believe you should first identify the network where your potential customers hang out, and then divert their attention towards your brand!
-For example, Pinterest is used by majority of women (more than 85% women).
+To design a social media strategy, we believe you should first identify the network where your potential customers hang out and then divert their attention toward your brand!
+For example, Pinterest is used by the majority of women (more than 85% of women).
 So if you are promoting any fashion or clothing industry, invest your budget on Pinterest instead of Facebook or Twitter.

 Few Important Points to Remember: